SAP-samples/teched2022-DA261/exercises/database_explorer/ex1/README.md

 ![](images/Help.png)

 In this exercise, we will launch an instance of the SAP HANA database explorer and walk through some of the features relating to HANA database connections.
-In later exercises, the Catalog Browser, SQL Console, and the database explorer extension will be covered.
+In later exercises, the Catalog Browser, SQL console, and the database explorer extension will be covered.

 ## Exercise 1.1 Open the SAP HANA Database Explorer